syl20bnr/spacemacs/README.md

     <SPC> l CTRL+j

-ahah a modifier!
+Ahah a modifier!
 It should be the only one.

 ### Errors handling